Cornell University College of Veterinary Medicine

 Veterinary/Animal/Biomedical Research Experiences:

 Breadth of Experience- We also encourage applicants to have some breadth of experience (different species in different environments).
-This would include the 400 hours in veterinary medicine along with additional veterinary, animal husbandry or biomedical research experience for some depth with different species.
+This would include the recommended 300-400 hours in veterinary medicine along with additional veterinary, animal husbandry or biomedical research experience for some depth with different species.

 These experiences can be volunteer, paid, through an internship, etc. As you advise more students, ask where they did their experience and build a database of places students could take advantage of.